glue-viz/glue/doc/customizing_guide/viewer.rst

 :meth:`~glue.viewers.common.layer_artist.LayerArtist.redraw` method
-should force the layer to be redrawn, and :meth:`~glue.viewers.common.layer_artist.LayerArtist.update` should update the apparance of the layer as necessary before redrawing -- note that :meth:`~glue.viewers.common.layer_artist.LayerArtist.update` is called for example when a subset has changed.
+should force the layer to be redrawn, and :meth:`~glue.viewers.common.layer_artist.LayerArtist.update` should update the appearance of the layer as necessary before redrawing -- note that :meth:`~glue.viewers.common.layer_artist.LayerArtist.update` is called for example when a subset has changed.